xieyuheng/inner/calendar.md

 - How: 8 chapters -- 1 chapter per day (8 days).
 - What: E book, inet and earley re-implementation.
 - Measure: 1 chapter.
-- notes:
-  - inet -- design of syntax
-    - first of all, what we need to express? what we aspects need to use syntax to distinguish?

 fidb features -- performance